 The Society's With-Profits Actuary ("WPA") attends the FMBC.
 The WPA advises the Society on key aspects of the discretion to be exercised affecting with-profits policyholders.
-The WPA is an independent appointment through OAC plc, an external consulting actuarial firm.
+The WPA is an independent appointment through OAC Limited, an external consulting actuarial firm.

 The FMBC is supported by an executive committee, the Member Voice Committee.
-The Committee is responsible for assisting and advising the FMBC in exercising its oversight of good member outcomes in the Society as part of an effective conduct risk strategy.
-The Member Voice Committee will monitor and review the Society's performance with regard to the culture element of the Conduct Risk framework in particular member voice, impact of employee interactions with members and external partnerships.
-A key focus for the FMBC and the Member Voice Committee is the implementation of a new piece of regulation from the FCA on Consumer Duty.
-This will look at how the Society is best able to deliver fair outcomes for its members.
+The Committee is responsible for assisting and advising the FMBC in exercising its oversight of good member outcomes in the Society as part of the Consumer Duty requirements.
+The Member Voice Committee will monitor and review the Society's performance against the Consumer Duty outcomes in particular product and services, price and value, consumer understanding and consumer support.